 The IoT domain has lacked for many years a clear set of relevant standards and frameworks to support manufacturers in developing good security into their products.
 Luckily, these days are gone.
-At the present moment, there are multiple internationally recognized standards, frameworks and certification programs that could help manufacturers decide which set of security functionalities they would like to include into their products.
+At the present moment, there are multiple internationally recognized standards, frameworks, and certification programs that could help manufacturers decide which set of security functionalities they would like to include in their products.

 There are several examples that can be highlighted.
 The IEC 62443 family has become over the years the reference standard for industrial cybersecurity, covering also the components and systems.
 UL 2900 is seen as a reference family for security in medical devices.
 ETSI EN 303 645 is a recently finalized standard seen as the main reference for consumer IoT products.
 Finally, ISO 21434 is becoming a majorly recognized standard for cybersecurity processes and functionalities in connected vehicles.

-Secura is your partner in the world of product security evaluation, compliance and certification.
+Secura is your partner in the world of a product security evaluation, compliance, and certification.
 Our portfolio of possible services includes a broad selection of standards and certification schemes, covering multiple product domains.
 We offer our services based on our three pillars ‘Support and Preparation’, 'Compliance' and 'Certification'.